connexcs/docs/getting-started.md

 2. Click on "Edit Customer" button.
 3. Edit the details and then Save.

-![alt text][add-dashboard]

-### Delete Customers
-Details of a customer can also be deleted by following below steps:
-1. Select a customer from the list.
-2. Click on trash icon, to delete the customer.

-![alt text][add-customer1]

-### Filter Customers
-Users can filter the customers as per their current status.
-1. Click the button saying "Active".
-2. Select an option from the dropdown menu.
-Either: All, Active, Inactive or Pending Approval.
-3. The list of customers will show up as per the search criteria.

-![alt text][customer-status]

-### Search Customers
-The customers that are already saved, can be searched for using the search bar.

 ## Carrier Management

 Carriers can be easily and efficiently managed with the help of **Connex.** **Connex** allows you to not only add, edit and delete carriers but also lets you view the columns you want to see.